 Race: In race mode, students race against each other to answer as many questions correctly as possible as quickly as possible.

-You should note that you can also create a Group Session as an assignment type ahead of time so that you never miss out on a minute of instructional time.
-Keep in mind that, in order to build assignments, you must first organize your students into classes.
-Then, when you create a Group Session assignment, it will automatically remain available in your students’ assignments area on their homepage for the next seven days.
+You can also create a Group Session as an assignment type in advance so that you never miss out on a minute of instructional time.
+Keep in mind, in order to build assignments, you must first organize your students into classes.

-If, at any point, students need to leave a session early, they can save it for later and then return when class resumes (as long as it’s within the seven-day window in which the session was created).
+If, at any point, students need to leave a session early, they can save it for later and then return when class resumes.
 Session results are instantly put into a Group Sessions Report, where you can dig deeper into individual student results and see how each student answered each question.

 How can I use Group Sessions in my classroom?

-Prepare for End-of-Year Summative Tests: Make test prep fun!
-Host a large or small Group Sessions challenge or race.
+Prepare for End-of-Year Summative Tests: Many states will still be moving forward this school year with end-of-year assessments, and with an academic year that has looked less than standard, preparing students for success has never been more important!
+Make test prep fun!
+Host a large or small Group Session challenge or race.
 You can still create general knowledge checks that include a variety of different topics for whole-class instruction or pull only standards that students are struggling with for targeted practice, still keeping them engaged and excited.
 If your students are unfamiliar with how to answer technology-enhanced (TE) items for high-stakes assessments, Group Sessions is also great for teachers to demonstrate how TE Items work.
 Because you can select the exact questions you want to use in a Group Session, you can build a session with only the types of items you want to include.
 After all, we never want students to miss a question because they don’t understand how it’s set up.

 Study Island’s unique Group Sessions feature helps teachers involve students in teacher-led or student-led, standards-based practice and learning, and it keeps students engaged while it tracks their progress toward mastery in real time.
+It provides teachers a method to formatively assess students in both a virtual and in-person setting, a challenge that many educators are facing in 2020 and beyond.
 So, the question is: if you haven’t gotten to know Group Sessions yet, what’s stopping you?

 Ready to get started with Group Sessions?
-Check out these ways other educators are using Group Sessions in their classrooms, and visit the Study Island Help Center for more tips on how to utilize this feature.
+Check out these ways other educators are using Group Sessions in their classrooms, and visit the Study Island Getting Started page for resources and more tips on how to utilize this feature.
 Not a customer yet?
 Try Study Island for free!